risewithus/BackendAssessment/README.md

-# Backend Assessment (.NET)
+# Backend Assessment
-This Assessment for Back-End Technologies
+This Assessment for JR. .NET Developers